KyberNetwork/smart-contracts/integration.md

 The api we describe should be viewed at this point only as a reference.
 Changes are still expected before the mainnet launch.

-A wallet/exchange service interacts with the contract in two ways:
+A wallet/exchange service interacts with the contract in three ways:
 1. Rate query: queries the offered price of, e.g., GNO to ETH conversion.
-2. Trade execution: e.g., convert X GNO to Y ETH
+2. Trade execution: e.g., convert X GNO to Y ETH.
+3. Checks if user is allowed to use the exchange services and the maximum amount he can trade.

 We describe the api for each bellow: